-{Insert Work Number}
+FB17-003

 Admissions Printing

 EXPECTATION OF PROFESSIONAL SERVICE & QUALITY PRINTING

 By providing a bid for printing and mail services for the attached job to Missouri Western State University, you as the vendor, agree to the terms of contract as outlined in the formal bid.
 Any part of this agreement not met will cause your bid to not be considered.